 Computers and Electronics

-There are many outlets for residents to properly recycle their old computers, electronics and TVs: a free District-sponsored Computer and TV Recycling Drop-Off Program is available to residents.
-Other options include numerous Computers and Electronics Recycling Outlets and Computer/TV Take-Back Programs.
+There are many outlets for residents to properly recycle their old computers, electronics and TVs including various Computer and TV Recycling events, outlets and Computer/TV Take-Back Programs.

 Yard Trimmings and Composting

-There are several ways to dispose of yard waste.
+There are several ways to dispose of yard trimmings.
 The District sponsors several free Yard Trimmings Drop-Off Sites.
-Some Hamilton County communities offer Curbside Collection of yard waste.
+Some Hamilton County communities offer Curbside Collection of yard trimmings.
 You can also Just Mow It!, which is very easy, free and saves time.
 Backyard Composting can be a beneficial solution to recycling yard trimmings and kitchen scraps into a useful soil amendment.

 The District offers a free Composting Seminar where you can learn all about backyard composting from our experts.
-You can also join a class to receive more extensive Master Composter Training.
 If you are short on space for backyard composting, you can always let worms do the work indoors, via Vermicomposting, or a worm bin, for composting kitchen scraps.
-If you have a large amount of Food Scraps to dispose of, a large-scale composting operation may be what you need.

 Construction and Demolition

-There are eight construction and demolition debris landfill locations in Hamilton County.
+There are six construction and demolition debris landfill locations in Hamilton County.
 Use these landfills for disposal of unusable debris from construction projects.